Abdallah-Alwarawreh/BotWizardTS/CODE_OF_CONDUCT.md

 ## Expected Behavior

-We expect all participants in the DiscordBotTemplate community to abide by the following guidelines:
+We expect all participants in the BotWizardTS community to abide by the following guidelines:

 - Treat all individuals with respect, kindness, and empathy.
 - Be inclusive and considerate of diverse opinions, backgrounds, and experiences.